 The polar expedition ship Crystal Endeavor cruises to Antarctic Peninsula, Adelie Coast, Ross Sea, South Georgia (UK), Falkland Islands/Islas Malvinas, Macquarie Island, Svalbard Norway, Greenland, the Canadian Arctic, also makes 3 Japan-based voyages from Tokyo in 2020.

-- 9 maiden calls in Townsville, Banda Neira, Ambon, Burgas, Novorossiysk, Batumi, Seydisfjordur, Dingle, and Kepez,
+- 9 maiden calls in Townsville, Banda Neira, Ambon, Burgas, Novorossiysk, Batumi, Seydisfjordur, Dingle, Kepez.

-- 175 UNESCO World Heritage Sites offered in a diverse selection of Crystal Adventures ashore, including Angkor Wat, the Imperial Palaces of Ming and Qing Dynasties, Mont-Saint-Michel, Luxor, and the historic cities of Corfu, Dubrovnik, Florence, and many more,
+- 175 UNESCO Sites, including Angkor Wat, the Imperial Palaces of Ming and Qing Dynasties, Mont-Saint-Michel, Luxor, and the historic cities of Corfu, Dubrovnik, Florence.

 - India and Arabian Gulf voyages with overnights in Abu Dhabi and Dubai, offering opportunities to explore Mumbai’s bazaars and Bollywood, Petra and Wadi Rum from Aqaba, the Valley of Kings and Luxor from Safaga,